lorenzolrom/dvmhost/README.md

 Alternatively, if you download the ASIO library from the ASIO website and extract it to a location, you can specify the path to the ASIO library using: `-DWITH_ASIO=/path/to/asio`.
 This method is required when cross-compiling for old Raspberry Pi ARM 32 bit.

+If you want detailed stacktrace output on a crash, for compilation ensure `libdw-dev` is also installed. (`apt-get install libdw-dev`).
+For runtime you will need the `elfutils` package to be installed. (`apt-get install elfutils`).

 If cross-compiling ensure you install the appropriate libraries, for example for AARCH64/ARM64:
 ```
 sudo dpkg --add-architecture arm64
 sudo apt-get update
 sudo apt-get install libasio-dev:arm64 libncurses-dev:arm64 libssl-dev:arm64
+sudo apt-get install libdw-dev:arm64
 ```

 ### Build Instructions